kcaj21/Python_Project_Vet_v2/README.md

 3. Enter 'flask run' into the command terminal

-4. Navigate to the URL that appears in the terminal as follows - 'Running on http://...'
+4. Navigate to localhost:4999 URL'

 Features: